Get the Recipe

 Some people prefer the straight-up salty sweetness of tomato juice and celery.
 Others (like myself), the nose-biting, sinus-clearing pungency of horseradish or the hot bite of black pepper.
 Still others like to taint their drinks with copious amounts of briny olive juice (the heathen!).

 So you can see the problem with trying to come up with "an ultimate" Bloody Mary recipe.
 One person's cure might be another's sickness.
 Horses for courses.
 Different drinks for different needs, and all that.

 However, there are a few ground rules that can be generally agreed upon for the ideal Bloody Mary.
 Let's take a look at them (I'll also point out what I personally like in my cocktails)

-It's what puts the blood in the bloody, and what gives Bloody Marys their unique savory quality.
-Tomatoes contain high levels of glutamic acid, the essential amino acid that gives savory foods like meat, cheese, and mushrooms their mouthwatering umami flavor.
+Tomatoes put the blood in the bloody, and give Bloody Marys their unique savory quality.
+They contain high levels of glutamic acid, the essential amino acid that gives savory foods like meat, cheese, and mushrooms their mouthwatering umami flavor.
 This is the single most important ingredient in a Bloody Mary, so make sure you get a high quality, flavorful tomato juice.